parsabuilds/HomeTogether/README.md

-# AgentIQ - Real Estate Platform
+# HomeTogether - Real Estate Platform

 A comprehensive real estate platform that streamlines the home buying and selling process with intelligent tools, real-time collaboration, and guided workflows for agents and clients.